 Applications for the 2017/2018 award year are now open.
 You can download an advert, application forms and FAQs for the 2017/2018 awards below.

-The closing date for entries is 5pm on Friday 5 May 2017.
+The closing date for applications has now been extended to 5pm on Monday 22 May 2017.

 The 2016/2017 awardees were announced at a special awards ceremony on 27 October 2016